Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 Different cords make different visual effects, and the type you choose can completely change the look of your finished piece.
 For instance:-

-- Soft cords create smooth, flowing designs, while firmer cords give a structured knots.
+- Soft cords create smooth, flowing designs, while firmer cords give structured knots.

 - Twisted cotton cords highlight knot texture and depth, making them perfect for decorative wall pieces.